WEBINAR Monitor LLMs and ML Models in Production with Label Studio 📈

 model_point_size float 1 Size of the keypoints in pixels.
 Just a visual parameter.

-model_index int None Index of the keypoint in the YOLO model output.
+model_index int None Index of the keypoint in the YOLO model output starting from 0.
 It’s used in Label tags only to build mapping between a Label and an output point.

 For example: